 Over the last few years, Downtown Knoxville has been transformed into a thriving area with historic buildings, great restaurants, hotels and shopping and many festivals and events throughout the year.
-Here you will find classical music, dance and ballet, opera, historic homes to tour, jazz, Biscuit Fest in May and the Rossini Festival featuring opera, food and music in April to name a few.
+Here you will find classical music, dance and ballet, opera, historic homes to tour, jazz and the Rossini Festival featuring opera, food and music in April to name a few.

 Make sure to explore: